kshowalter/SPD/README.md

     * Modules
     * Inverters
 * Provides interface to allow FSEC employees to keep database updated.
-* Recieves system configuration from server
+* Receives system configuration from server
-* Vefies the congiguration as valid
+* Verifies the configuration as valid
 * Generates a PDF that is sent back to the user via the web app.

 ### Longterm